Policy and Procedure Name:

 of the initial medical bill.

-evidence does not support the request, require a PFR or an IME prior to issuing
+the evidence does not support the request BWC will require a PFR or an IME

-runs a program that systematically updates a claim to inactive when it is 24
+claims management system runs a program that systematically updates a claim to

 Claim File Documentation and Altered Documents policy and procedure for